lugres/oprisk-api/README.md

 ### ⛈️ ⚡️ 🔍 Incidents Management Module

-The first-built module manages the complete lifecycle of operational risk events.
-Its logic is governed by a sophisticated workflow engine that includes:
-* A role-based, multi-stage state machine (e.g., `DRAFT` -> `PENDING_REVIEW` -> `VALIDATION`).
-* Data-driven rules for transitions, required fields, and field-level editability.
-* Automatic, state-based SLA timer calculation.
+The Incidents module serves as the organization's system of records for operational loss events (incidents), providing a rigorous, auditable path from initial discovery to final regulatory reporting.
+It is built on a **Data-Driven Workflow Engine** that enforces a strict separation of duties between **Employees** (Reporting), **Managers** (Review), and **Risk Officers** (Validation).
+Key capabilities include:
+* **5-Stage State Machine:** A formal, role-based lifecycle (`DRAFT` -> `PENDING_REVIEW` -> `PENDING_VALIDATION` -> `VALIDATED` -> `CLOSED`) ensures every loss event undergoes hierarchical analysis and data enrichment.
+* **Hybrid Taxonomy:** Simplifies data entry for front-line staff using easy to understand "Simplified Event Types" (e.g., "Fraud", "IT / Data / Cyber") that automatically map to complex regulatory **Basel Event Types** for regulatory reporting.
-* Asynchronous, rule-based notification routing for awareness (e.g., alerting the Fraud team immediately once Fraud incident is registered), etc.
+* **Intelligent Notification Routing:** A predicate-based rules engine that dynamically triggers async notifications for high-impact or specific risk-type incidents to specialized teams (e.g., alerting Fraud team immediately once Fraud incident is registered) without disrupting the baseline workflow (employee → manager → risk team).
+* **Dynamic Data Governance:** Field-level security and requirement rules are configuration-driven, enforcing progressive data disclosure (e.g., financial impact data is required for Validation but optional for Drafts) and locking sensitive fields based on the incident's status and user role.
+* **SLA Management:** Automated calculation of due dates (draft_due_at, review_due_at) ensures timely processing of loss events.

-### ⚙️ ➡ ✅ ☔️ Measures & Corrective Actions Module
+### ⚙️ ➡ ✅ = ☔️ Measures Module (Corrective Actions)

 This module manages the lifecycle of corrective and preventive actions.
 Measures can be linked to Incidents and Risks to track remediation.
 * It features its own auditable, four-stage workflow (`OPEN` → `IN_PROGRESS` → `PENDING_REVIEW` → `COMPLETED`), ensuring that actions are verified by a Risk Officer before closure.